mgtranslations/mgtranslations.github.io/10min/en/Pollinator_Plants.md

-#### 10-Minute University™ · The Clackamas County Master Gardener Association in collaboration with and in support of the OSU Extension Master Gardener™ Program

 # Plants for Pollinators

 ### Bees

 Bees are attracted to white, yellow, or blue flowers that are open, shallow, or tubular.

-#### Trees and Shrubs

 | Genus                  | Common Name           | Bloom Season         |
 |------------------------|----------------------|----------------------|